 In 2019, before the pandemic hit, 140 million Americans were living in poverty or just one emergency away from economic ruin: 60% of Black people (24 million), 64% of Hispanic/Latino people (38 million), 40% of Asian people (8 million), 60% of Indigenous and Native people (2 million) and 33% of white people (66 million).
 These tens of millions of people live in every region, state and county in the country.
-Poverty was the fourth leading cause of death, claiming 183,000 deaths in 2019 or over 800 deaths a day.
+Poverty was the fourth leading cause of death, claiming more lives than homicide, gun violence, diabetes or obesity.
+Long-term poverty was responsible for 295,000 deaths a year - or over 800 deaths a day.